saymrwulf/transformers/notes.md

-2024-11-11T02:31:00 - Late-night bugfix on financial RL environment (transformers) 2024-11-11T04:45:00 - Late-night bugfix on financial RL environment (transformers) 2024-11-11T23:00:00 - Quick fix, referencing a known issue from the official repo (transformers)
+2024-11-11T02:31:00 - Late-night bugfix on financial RL environment (transformers) 2024-11-11T04:45:00 - Late-night bugfix on financial RL environment (transformers) 2024-11-11T23:00:00 - Quick fix, referencing a known issue from the official repo (transformers) 2024-11-29T22:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers)